neelsmith/browsable-mss/papyri/index.md

 ---

-- Aristotle, *Constitution of the Athenians*
+Some Greek literary papyri:

 - the "Bankes Homer"
 - the "Harris Homer"
+- the "Hawara Homer"

+- Aristotle, *Constitution of the Athenians*